 Decision Sight Distance

-A quick refresher for those unfamiliar with DSD.
+This a quick refresher for those unfamiliar with DSD.
 The Decision Sight Distance definition is the length of road surface drivers can see and have an acceptable reaction time.
 In the U.S., the organization that is responsible for designing our highways, the American Association of State Highway and Transportation Officials (AASHTO), has guidelines concerning “line of sight,” and from those guidelines developed the all-important Decision Sight Distance (DSD)